1 | Fer-de-lance |

 4 | Central American indigo snake |

-The central American relative of Florida’s eastern indigo snake.
-Central American indigo snakes (Drymarchon melanurus) are easily recognisable, as they have one of the coolest eye markings of any snake: three thin markings spreading downwards with a colour of dense black.
+This is an easily recognisable species, as they have one of the coolest eye markings of any snake: three thin markings spreading downwards with a colour of dense black.
 There’s also a 4th black line further back on the head, unconnected to the eye.
 These contrast vividly against its olive-yellow scales.
-Likewise, its tongue is so black that it seems to have been drinking from a Texas oil well.
-Drymarchon melanurus mostly has a yellow body colour, with black colours beneath occasionally breaking through, but they darken towards the tail.

-Central American indigo snakes are one of Guatemala’s longest snakes, blasting through the 2 metre mark and occasionally scraping 2.4 metres.
-They have an extremely varied diet, featuring small mammals, bats, eggs, turtles and birds.
+This snake has an extremely varied diet, featuring small mammals, bats, eggs, turtles and birds.
 This even includes the final frontier itself: the boa constrictor.
-This almighty showdown happened in February 2021, and the Central American indigo snake had a firm grip behind the smaller boa’s head.
+This almighty showdown happened in February 2021, and the Central American indigo snake already had a firm grip on the smaller boa’s head when the scientists arrived.
 In response, the boa had coiled its body around its predator’s neck.
-Eventually, the Drymarchon melanurus and boa uncoiled and stared each other, having reached a draw.
+Eventually, the Drymarchon melanurus and boa constrictor uncoiled and stared at each other, having reached a draw.

 5 | Rhadinella xerophila |

 The newest addition to the Guatemalan snake crew.
-Rhadinella xerophila was discovered in 2016, in the dry forests and thorn scrub of Guatemala’s Motagua valley, an area which averages at 800mm of rainfall per year (versus 4000mg for the wettest rainforests).
+Rhadinella xerophila was discovered in 2016, in the dry forests and thorn scrub of Guatemala’s Motagua valley, an area which averages at 800mm of rainfall per year (versus 4000mm for the wettest rainforests).
 Like other Rhadinella family members, the snake had a white neck collar, but it differed from other members by its darker grey body colour, and the absence of noticeable stripes.

 Rhadinella xerophila has a multicoloured head, with alternating scales of black and lava orange, like a path in a volcano starting to crack from below.
 Its scales have a slight iridescent sheen, and its tail is extremely long, tapering to a point.
 Its eyes have a round black pupil and a deep red iris.
 The original Rhadinella xerophila was found in Heloderma Natural Reserve, a privately owned nature paradise, surrounded by corn fields and melon crops.